deokudev/speedetail-homepage/src/app/start-guide/issue-driven-note-taking/page.md

 ![GitHub Issues closed issues](/images/issue-driven-note-taking_github-closed-issues.png)

-Similarly, Inkdrop can have several statuses for your notes, including 'Active', 'On Hold', 'Completed', and 'Dropped'.
+Similarly, Speedetail can have several statuses for your notes, including 'Active', 'On Hold', 'Completed', and 'Dropped'.
 And the notes with 'Completed' and 'Dropped' statuses are hidden in the note list by default when you view them via a notebook so you can focus on the active issues.
 You can view them by clicking the **Completed** and **Dropped** tabs on the sidebar.